infobip/infobip-api-php-tutorial/README.md

 To be able to follow this tutorial and also to write and test your own, you need to set the environment.
 Because we used [cURL] for sending messages, getting logs and receiving delivery reports, you have to enable php extension for it in your web server.
 For the purpose of this tutorial, you can use some solution from [AMP] solution stack (wamp, xampp, ...).
 Those are software stacks for the various OSes consisting of Apache web server, MySQL database and PHP programming language support.
 You should enable **php_curl** extension for the one you choose.

+Note that in order to have secure sending of SMS messages, these examples should be hosted on HTTPS (using TLS) when going live because some parameters (like username and password) are sent as HTTP POST parameters for sake of simplicity.

 ## [Fully featured textual message][fftm]

 When you choose this option it opens **advancedSms.php** page with form for sending "Fully featured textual message".
 Submit button will **POST** those fields to a page specified in **action** attribute of the form.
 In this example it will post it to itself.